skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

-# Using the WebUI to Scale CycleCloud Clusters to Reach a Thousand InfiniBand-Connected Nodes
+# Using the WebUI to Scale CycleCloud Clusters to a Thousand InfiniBand-Connected Nodes

 ## Outline